-• A participant may not receive CPS services in a licensed Adult Training Facility or a licensed Vocational Facility for more than 75 percent of his or her support time, on average, per month.
+A participant may not receive CPS services in a licensed Adult Training Facility or a licensed Vocational Facility for more than 75 percent of their support time, on average, per month.
 A variance may be granted, as determined by the service plan team if one of the following circumstances apply:

-- The participant receives fewer than 12 hours (48 units) per week of CPS by the provider; - The participant has current medical needs that limit the amount of time the person can safely spend in the community; - The participant has an injury, illness, behaviors or change in mental health status that result in a risk to him or herself or others; or - The participant declines the option to spend time in the community having been provided with opportunities to do so consistent with their preferences, choices and interests.
+• The participant receives fewer than 12 hours (48 units) per week of CPS by the provider;

+• The participant has current medical needs that limit the amount of time the person can safely spend in the community;

+• The participant has an injury, illness, behaviors or change in mental health status that result in a risk to themselves or others; or

+• The participant declines the option to spend time in the community having been provided with opportunities to do so consistent with their preferences, choices and interests.

 CPS services may not be provided at the same time as the direct provision of any of the following: Companion; In-Home And Community Supports; Small Group Employment; Job Finding or Development and Job Coaching and Support in Supported Employment; job acquisition and job retention in Advanced Supported Employment; Transportation; 15-minute unit Respite; Therapies; Education Support; Shift Nursing; Music, Art and Equine Assisted Therapy and Consultative Nutritional Services.
-The direct provision of CPS as well as the on-call and remote support component shall not be rendered on the same days and times that Remote Supports is rendered under Assistive Technology.
+The direct provision of CPS (in-person and teleservices) as well as the fading support component shall not be rendered on the same days and times that Remote Supports is rendered.